DanielSDewes/NoticiasEClima/README.md

 ---

-## Deploy no Vercel
+## Deploy

+- Realize o deploy do frontend no vercel, selecionando a pasta static como fonte.
-- Configure as variáveis de ambiente (JWT_SECRET, NEWSAPI_API_KEY, WEATHER_API_KEY) no painel do Vercel
+- Faça o deploy no railway, após adicionar as váriaveis de ambiente do .env e seus valores.
-- Faça o deploy normalmente apontando para `main.py`
-- O frontend está servido pela pasta `static`

 ---